RockMinsk/NodeJS_Mentoring_2020/README.md

     - run command "npm i" to install all project dependencies
     - PostgreSQL database must be installed and running
     - check parameters for application and database in .env file and update them if needed
-    - run command 'npm run start' to start application
+    - run command 'npm start' to start application

 NOTE: database synchronization is used during starting of application but you can also execute below SQL query to predefine some users